| 1995 |

 | 1998 |

-XRCC4 is required to stabilize DNA ligase IV protein (not mRNA) in cells; in XRCC4-deficient XR-1 cells, ligase IV protein is nearly undetectable, and reintroduction of XRCC4 restores ligase IV to wild-type levels. |
+XRCC4 stabilizes DNA ligase IV protein; in XRCC4-deficient XR-1 cells DNA ligase IV protein is nearly absent despite normal mRNA levels, and reintroduction of XRCC4 restores ligase IV to wild-type levels. |

-Mutation Research |
+Mutation research |

 High |